Joseph Gellibrand: Port Phillip Association

-As early as January 1827, Gellibrand in partnership with John Batman applied for a grant of land in the as yet un-colonised region at Port Phillip.
-They stated that they were prepared to bring with them sheep and cattle to the value of £4000 to £5000.
-This application was refused, but the two colonists maintained their interest in the pursuit of obtaining land at Port Phillip.

-In 1835 Gellibrand became one of the leading members of the Port Phillip Association, a company of 17 colonists who devised a plan to obtain and divide amongst themselves thousands of acres of land on the northern shore of Port Phillip through a treaty with the local Wurundjeri people.
-Gellibrand, having a strong foundation in law, drew up this Batman Treaty which stipulated that the Aboriginal people would hand over all of the land within 10 miles of the northern shore in exchange for a yearly hand-out of basic provisions.
+In 1835 Gellibrand became one of the leading members of the Port Phillip Association, a company of seventeen colonists who devised a plan to obtain and divide amongst themselves thousands of acres of land on the northern shore of Port Phillip through a treaty with the local Wurundjeri people.
+Gellibrand, having a strong foundation in law, drew up this Batman Treaty which stipulated that the Aboriginal people would hand over all of the land within ten miles of the northern shore in exchange for a yearly hand-out of basic provisions.
 Gellibrand was assigned a block of land that is now the region that extends from Laverton to Spotswood.

 Gellibrand with several other members of the Association crossed Bass Strait from Van Diemen's Land in January 1836 in a vessel loaded with sheep to be pastured on their newly obtained land.
 They came ashore at Western Port, and following native pathways that took them through vacant Aboriginal villages, they made their way across the Mornington Peninsula to Port Phillip.
-Supplying themselves with water from wells dug by Aboriginal people, they walked along the shore to the vicinity of the Melbourne settlement on the Yarra River.
-Gellibrand could barely walk by this stage, and was taken the remaining distance in boat manned by Aborigines from Sydney who were working for John Batman.
+Supplying themselves with water from wells dug by Aboriginal people, they walked along the shore to the vicinity of Melbourne.
+Gellibrand could barely walk by this stage and was taken the remaining distance in boat manned by Aborigines from Sydney, who were working for Batman.

-On 4 February, he travelled to the Geelong region, guided by William Buckley, an ex-convict who had lived with the local Wathaurong people for over thirty years.
+On 4 February, Gellibrand travelled to the Geelong region, guided by William Buckley, an ex-convict who had lived with the local Wathaurong people for over thirty years.
 He assessed the land there, finding that the Aboriginal people were being driven away by a property manager who threatened to shoot them for stealing potatoes.
-He then proceeded back to the Yarra River and conducted an exploration up this river to the north-east where he named the Plenty River.
+He then proceeded back to the Yarra River and conducted an exploration up this river to the north-east, where he named the Plenty River.
 When he returned to Melbourne he conducted an informal inquiry into the abduction and rape of an Aboriginal woman by a shepherd, which resulted in some protection being given to the victim.

 Despite Gellibrand's efforts, the Batman Treaty was deemed invalid and overruled by Governor Richard Bourke in 1836.
-The lands purchased by the Association were judged to be owned by the Crown and not by the members of the Port Phillip Association nor by the Aborigines.
-The Port Phillip Association members however, were recompensed £7,000 from the colonial government.
+The lands purchased by the Association were judged to be owned by the Crown and not by the members of the Association nor by the Aborigines.
+The Association members, however, were recompensed £7,000 from the colonial government.
 Gellibrand subsequently returned to Van Diemen's Land.